IrisDev-net/irisCaptchaCodeIgniter3/readme.rst

 ###################
-CodeIgniter 3 Freamwork With Captcha Library
+CodeIgniter 3 Freamwork With IrisDevCaptcha Library
 ###################